sta/websocket-sharp/README.md

 }
 ```

-If you override the `WebSocketService.OnMessage (MessageEventArgs)` method, it's called when the `OnMessage` event of the `WebSocket` used by the current session in the WebSocket service occurs.
+If you override the `WebSocketService.OnMessage (MessageEventArgs)` method, it's called when the `OnMessage` event of the `WebSocket` used in the current session in the WebSocket service occurs.

 And if you override the `WebSocketService.OnOpen ()`, `WebSocketService.OnError (ErrorEventArgs)`, and `WebSocketService.OnClose (CloseEventArgs)` methods, each of them is called when each event of the `WebSocket` (the `OnOpen`, `OnError`, and `OnClose` events) occurs.